Kondamoori/CSVReaderApp/README.md

 - Actively manages the in-memory state of the parser.

 # Event-Based Notifications
-- Publishes progress using Combine publishers:
+- Publishes progress using Combine publishers.
-- rowsPublisher: Emits parsed rows as an array of strings.
+- RowsPublisher, Emits parsed rows as an array of strings.
-- parsingPublisher: Indicates the parser's current state (idle, parsing, finished)
+- ParsingPublisher, indicates the parser's current state (idle, parsing, finished)
 - Detects and reports parsing errors through Combine's completion handler.
--

 # Technical Design
 - Used Xcode 16 & SwiftUI, Swift.
 - No third party libraries are used.